 You should talk about this issue with your doctors and nurses in the weeks before your joint replacement.
 They can advise you about whether going directly home is right for you.

-It is important to plan where you would like to go before you have your surgery so you can go to a place that provides quality care and is located in a place that works best for you.
+Before surgery, it is important to decide on the facility you would like to go to after you leave the hospital.
+You want to choose a facility that provides quality care and is located in a place that works best for you.